Assassin's Creed III: The Battle Hardened Pack

 Announced on December 4, 2012, with The Hidden Secrets Pack, The Battle Hardened Pack includes new maps and characters for multiplayer.
 On January 8, 2013, The Battle Hardened Pack was released to all players on the PlayStation 3 and Xbox 360, with a PC release on January 15 and Wii U release on January 17.
 The pack includes the Governor, Highlander and Coyote Man multiplayer characters and the Charlestown, Fort St-Mathieu and Saint Pierre maps.

 The Tyranny of King Washington

 On October 3, 2012, Ubisoft revealed the first major story-driven DLC for the game, titled The Tyranny of King Washington.
 The story revolves around an alternative history "The United Kingdom of America", wherein George Washington has seized an Apple of Eden, becomes corrupted by its power, and dubs himself King.
-The player, as Connor, is tasked with overthrowing the dictator.
+The player, Connor, is tasked with overthrowing the dictator.
 The single-player campaign is separated into three episodic installments: The Infamy, released on February 19, 2013; The Betrayal, released on March 19; and The Redemption, released on April 23.